ESRC-Austrian Science Fund (FWF) bilateral guidance

 Applicants should note the following in preparing their application:

 - Proposals should be submitted via Je-S into the Standard grants (Open Call).
-The minimum validation for standard grants is now £200,000, therefore the UK element of the collaborative project should be a minimum of £200,000.
 The project title field of the proposal must begin with the words 'Bilateral Austria:'.
 In completing the Je-S form, applicants should also consult the Je-S guidance on submitting a bilateral proposal (PDF, 229Kb).
+The minimum validation for standard grants is currently £200,000, therefore the UK element of the collaborative project should be a minimum of £200,000.

 - The 5,000 word proposal document described in the ICAP criteria should be included as the 'case for support' in the Je-S application.
 This 5,000 word limit supersedes the normal 6 page limit for a case for support.
 A word count should be included at the end of this document.